Old Guard State Fencibles: Civil War

-In 1861 the State Fencibles began training.
+In 1861, at the beginning of the American Civil War, the State Fencibles began training.
 "The original Company being full, an additional Company was organized, and on April 24th, both companies were mustered into the United States service, for the period of three months by Captain Neill...
 Out of 85 officers and men who were active members before the war, 62 entered the U. S. service in the three months campaign; 68 were elected into the Corps after the President's Proclamation, from which the second Company was formed, and the Companies were lettered E and K, 18th Regt.
 Company E, commanded by Capt.
 John Miller and Co.
 K, by Capt.
 Theo Hesser.
 The Corps furnished the Government during the war 177 of its members, 28 of its retired members taking up the sword in defense of the Flag, making a total of 205.
 It is stated with much satisfaction that the active members to the number of 23 who did not enter the three months service, all but three afterward served the Government in the three-year service, fully sustaining our Latin motto, "Spectamur Agendo."
 (To be tried by our Actions) and preserved their ancient record that they were soldiers for war as well as for peace.
 The two Companies E and K, left the city on the night of May 14, with the 18th Pa.
 Regiment, and the 19th and 20th Regiments which formed the Brigade.
 They were landed at Locust Point, near Baltimore, and at once went under canvas."

 After the three month's service was up, many of the men re-joined the service in the 82nd Pennsylvania Infantry, also known as the "State Fencible Regiment".
 Other men in the regiment went with Captain Theodore Hesser into the 72nd Pennsylvania Infantry regiment.